Maria Luisa Castellanos

 3. If you are doing a commercial or residential project that includes an addition, no matter how small, plan on having to plant street trees, if you don’t have them now.
 You may also have to plant other trees on your property, but the street trees are actually on the sidewalk in the property of the city.

 4. Again, if you are doing a commercial or residential project that includes an addition, you will likely have to pay for modifications to the sidewalk or even replace it altogether.
 Public Works is the department in charge of sidewalks.
-It’s good idea to determine any sidewalk modifications at the beginning of the design project so you don’t have to do a lot of redrawing at the end.
+It’s a good idea to determine any sidewalk modifications at the beginning of the design project so you don’t have to do a lot of redrawing at the end.

 5. Any dedications that the city requires that you give to the city, will require an attorney.
 Once the attorney prepares the dedication and turns it over to the city, it may take months for it to be approved.
 So again, start this process early.
 A dedication is when the city requires that you give them a piece of your land for their purposes.
 In one case, the dedication was required so that the city could widen the street to create additional parking.
 This is a gift to the city without compensation.
 I don’t understand why they are not required to pay for it.